Dynamic Ranking and Translation Synchronization: Problem setup and algorithm

 where $\logit(x) = \ln\frac{x}{1-x}$ for $x\in (0,1)$.
 At each time $t\in\calT$ and for each pair $\set{i,j}\in\calE_t$, the observations are $L$ Bernoulli random variables with parameter equal to the probability that $i$ is preferred to $j$ at time $t$.
 Then, taking $\tilde y_{ij}(t)$ as the mean of all the observations corresponding to this triplet $(t,i,j)$, the fraction $R_{ij}(t) := \frac{\tilde y_{ij}(t)}{\tilde y_{ji}(t)}$ can be viewed as a noisy measurement of $\frac{ w^*_{t,i}}{ w^*_{t,j}}$.
 Indeed, it was shown in \cite{hendrickx2020minimax} for the analogous static case (we drop $t$ from the notation) with $R_{ij} := \frac{\tilde y_{ij}}{\tilde y_{ji}}$ that

-\red{where the RHS of \eqref{eq:BTL_Taylor} consists of terms in the Taylor expansion of the $\ln$ function.} Note that the noise in the observations (\red{captured by $\tilde{\epsilon}$ in \eqref{eq:BTL_Taylor}}) is no longer zero-mean, contrary to the Dynamic TranSync model, which can introduce some bias in the estimation. \end{remark} Finally, we mention that since $t = k/T$ for an integer $0 \leq k \leq T$, we will often interchangeably use $t$ and $k$ for indexing purposes.
+\red{where the RHS of \eqref{eq:BTL_Taylor} consists of terms in the Taylor expansion of the $\ln$ function.} Note that the noise in the observations (\red{captured by $\tilde{\epsilon}$ in \eqref{eq:BTL_Taylor}}) is no longer zero-mean, contrary to the Dynamic TranSync model, which can introduce some bias in the estimation. \end{remark} \begin{remark}[Outliers model] Another well-known model in group synchronization is the outliers model \cite{Singer2011angular}.
+It posits that for any pair of compared items $\set{i,j}$, we observe either the true strength difference or random noise.
+In our setting, one can introduce the following analogous version of this model,